GrnMonky/GitHubUsers/README.md

 ✅ Tapping on a row in the repository list should display the repository's URL in a WebView. <br />

-✅ Pageinated users list, infinite scroll
+✅ Pageinated users list, infinite scroll <br />
+✅ Localization